pyzkaccess

 zk.parameters.datetime = datetime.now()

-Change ip settings
+Change IP settings

 from pyzkaccess import ZKAccess